ilyatbn/aws_alwayson/README.md

 # AWS AlwaysON

 ## Introduction
-AWS AlwaysOn is a browser extension that allows users that use Google Workspace (gsuite) as an IDP provier to AWS, to easily maintain sessions to the AWS console and get temporary STS credentials.
+AWS AlwaysOn is a browser extension that helps users stay connected to AWS, both in the web browser and CLI.

 This extension can be used as an alternative to `aws-google-auth` and doesn't require inputing credentials as long as your Google account is logged in, nor does it suffer from constant Captcha.
 The extension was developed for Chrome but works mostly fine on all major browsers except Safari which was untested.

+## Supported providers
+- Google Workspace as an IDP provier to AWS,
+- AWS SSO with any IDP Provider (Only Google was tested)

 ## Features
 - Refresh AWS Web Console session automatically to keep user logged in.
-- Get temporary credentials for assumed role to use for CLI access.
+- Get temporary credentials for assumed role (STS) to use for CLI access.
-- Autofill all available AWS roles for Google Workspace account.
-- Automatically update local aws credentials file.
+- Automatically update local aws credentials file using provded clients.

 ## Installation